adamalton/asynchrormous/README.md

 2. Fetching of the count using `start_count()`.
 This is for when you plan to call `.count()` on the queryset.
 3. Fetching of the existence/non-zero-ness using `start_exists()`.
 This is for when you plan to call `.exists()` on the queryset.

-The releveant database operation will then be started in the background, allowing your application to continue to do other work while the database operation is in progress in the background.
+The releveant database operation will then be started in the background, allowing your application to continue to do other work while the database operation is in progress.

 ###### 4. Use your queryset as normal to get the results: